openshift/openshift-origin-design/web-console/5-components/order-from-catalog.md

 - The Next button should become enabled once all required information has been entered for the current step and/or sub-step.
 The Next button will move the user through any sub-steps before it moves the user to the next main step.
 The Back button will also behave the same way.

 ## Possible Steps
-There are 3 possible steps in this process: Plan, Configuration and Results.

-Post 3.6, an additional Bind Step will be implemented.
+The following steps may be part of the this process:
+1. Information
+1. Plan (optional)
+1. Configuration
+1. Bind (optional)
+1. Parameters (optional)
+1. Results

-### Information Step
+### 1 - Information Step

 ![template](img/information-step.png)